VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 * Lambda functions can be nameless.
 This allows lambda functions to be used once in a specific way.
 * The capture specification can be empty ___(more on this later)___
 * There does not have to be a parameters field or a return type
-	* You can only include a return type if the compiler is unable to deduce the return type.
+	* You can only inu
+	clude a return type if the compiler is unable to deduce the return type.
 	* The default return type of a lambda function is void.

 For example here is the well know HelloWorld function written as a lambda function.